jest-community/vscode-jest/README.md

 **Migration Guide**
 <a id="runmode-migration"></a>
-Starting from v6.1.0, if no runMode is defined in settings.json, the extension will automatically generate one using legacy settings (`autoRun`, `autoRevealOutput`, `showCoverageOnLoad`).
+Starting from v6.1.0, if no runMode is defined in settings.json, the extension will automatically generate one using legacy settings (`autoRun`, `showCoverageOnLoad`).
 To migrate, simply use the `"Jest: Save Current RunMode"` command from the command palette to update the setting, then remove the deprecated settings.

 ---